 Sydney has extensive experience racing, coaching and mentoring in the disciplines of cycling and triathlon, both on and off the road.
 She earned her degree in Kinesiology and Applied Exercise Physiology from the University of Colorado – Boulder and is a Certified Level II USA Cycling Coach specializing in endurance training and skill development.
 Additionally, she is certified to train clients in TRX® Suspension Training® and offers classes and consultation in functional strength training for sport and life.

-In 2016, Sydney became Cycling Director and Vice President of the Wisconsin Women’s Fund.
+In 2016, Sydney became Cycling Director on the Board of Directors for the Wisconsin Women’s Fund.
 The Wisconsin Women’s Fund is a Wisconsin-based 501c3 Non-Profit organization with the mission of ‘Inspiring Girls and Women to make healthy choices, on and off their bikes.’
 She is also a member of the Village of Shorewood Pedestrian & Bicycle Safety Committee.

 Sydney consults and coaches both recreational and competitive athletes with a focus on performance enhancement, nutrition optimization, and skill development.
 She has additional experience with overtraining and under-recovery issues.
 Throughout Wisconsin’s extensive ‘off-season’, she develops exclusive programming for Progressive Power Training at the Wheel & Sprocket CompuTrainer Multi-Rider Training Center in Fox Point.
 As a personal coach, she creates customized training programs for cycling, triathlon and adventure racing.

 A former collegiate cyclist and mountain bike athlete at the University of Colorado, she led the CU Buffs Off-Road Cycling Team to a National Championship win as Team Captain.
 She continued with involvement in road cycling, cyclocross, and mountain bike competition with significant emphasis on off-road cycling and triathlon where she competed at the Professional level.